Quick Facts about Uterine Fibroids

 Complications of Uterine Fibroids

 In certain extreme cases, when uterine fibroids are left untreated and grow unusually large, they can lead to certain complications.
 However, it is important to remember that in the overwhelming majority of cases, they will not require any serious medical intervention and will respond better to inhibiting their growth.
-The possible, but uncommon, complications if uterine fibroids can include miscarriages, fertility problems and low-birth-weight babies.
+The possible, but uncommon, complications of uterine fibroids can include miscarriages, fertility problems, and low-birth-weight babies.

-Women who experience severe or frequent symptoms caused by uterine fibroids may wish to treat or even prevent them.
-Likewise, women who have recently been diagnosed with them but who are not experiencing any significant discomforts but wish to avoid them in the future or to make sure they don't develop fertility problems may want to slow down their potential growth as quickly as possible.
+Women who experience severe or frequent symptoms caused by uterine fibroids may wish to treat or prevent them.
+Likewise, women who have recently been diagnosed with them and wish to avoid them in the future or to make sure they don't develop fertility problems may want to slow down the fibroids' potential growth as quickly as possible.
 Keep reading below to learn about how to prevent and manage uterine fibroids.

 Prevention and Management

 While there is no single way to completely prevent uterine fibroids, just as there is no way to stave off hormonal process, there are a few steps that a woman can take to lessen her chances of developing uterine fibroids or lessen her chances that these will grow rapidly and provoke any serious discomfort.